sthDINESH/se-plant-etl-project/README.md

 # Future Vision: Where We Would Take the Project Next

-## Slide 1: What Would We Do Differently Next Time?
+## What Would We Do Differently Next Time?

 ### Main Improvements